 Mobs: essentially describes the different types of monsters and enemies the player encounters in the world of Diablo III.
 These can range from standard weak monsters to elite and champion varieties.
 See: 'e' and 'Trash mobs.'

-MP: short for "monster power," an in-game option that allows players to adjust game difficulty by raising or lowering monster health and damage.
+MP:vanilla - short for "monster power," an in-game option that allows players to adjust game difficulty by raising or lowering monster health and damage.
 Ranges from 0 to 10, with 10 being the most difficult.
+This feature was removed in Reaper of Souls.

 MS: short for "movement speed," a stat that is used by characters to gain faster mobility across the game world.
 Not to be confused with Microsoft.

 MVP: short for "Most Valuable Player."
 MVPs for Blizzard Entertainment are players chosen by Blizzard to help facilitate quality discussions on the official forum, and also serve as a bridge between Blizzard representatives and the general player base.
 Blizzard MVPs stretch across all Blizzard titles, including WarCraft, StarCraft and Diablo.
 MVPs are not Blizzard employees.
 As such, their posts will be highlighted in green as opposed to the Blizzard employees' blue.
-As of 10/21/2013, there are a total of 11 Diablo III MVPs, which include: Drothvader (general), Jaetch (general), Monstrous "MrMonstrosity" (general), Narull (general), Planet (barbarian), AlphaShift14 (monk), Druin (monk), PieHole "PieHole1628" (wizard), Galx (hardcore), MissCheetah (tech) and TheTias (tech).
+As of 5/15/2014, there are a total of 9 Diablo III MVPs representing the U.S. forum, which include: Jaetch (general), Monstrous "MrMonstrosity" (general), Narull (general), AlphaShift14 (monk), Druin (monk), PieHole "PieHole1628" (wizard), Galx (hardcore), MissCheetah (tech) and TheTias (tech).
 There are also community fan site webmasters/admins/moderators who are tagged as MVPs on the official forum.

 MW: short for "Magic Weapon," an ability specific to wizards.